thinktandem/isna-vuepress/src/faq/isna/howtohelp.md

 title: "What can I do to help ISNA?"
 ---

+# What can I do to help ISNA?

 <p>Many people contact us about how they might help <span class="caps">ISNA</span>.
 We hope the following suggestions help you find a meaningful way to support our mission:  </p>

 <p><a href="/donate">Donate to <span class="caps">ISNA</span></a> and help us support our important work.  </p>